tsvetkovrb/ts-rest-api/README.md

-# RESTful API on typescript language with authentication
+# RESTful API on typescript language with authentication using NoSQL mongodb database